fdb/slarg-website/content/research-week-activities/2025-06-26-islamic-knowledges-and-aesthetic-practices.md

 Join us for a full day exploration of faith, perception, and artistic expression in Islamic arts, guided by scholars and artists whose work bridges historical knowledge and contemporary practice.
 This session is curated by SLARG researchers **Ruth R. Loos** and **Joud Toamah**, who bring together perspectives on how religion, art, and cultural memory intersect.

+#### *K﻿eynote Wendy M.K.
+Shaw*

-**Wendy M.K.
-Shaw**, a leading scholar of Islamic art history, presents the keynote.
-Shaw has made significant contributions to the discourse on the relationship between religion, perception, and artistic creation.
+**Shaw**, a leading scholar of Islamic art history, has made significant contributions to the discourse on the relationship between religion, perception, and artistic creation.
 Her book, *What is 'Islamic' Art?: Between Religion and Perception*, offers a groundbreaking approach by examining Islamic arts through the lens of historical Islam’s discursive sphere—including the Qur’an, Hadith, Sufism, ancient philosophy, and poetry.
 By prioritising the experience of reception over the context of production, Shaw challenges prevailing narratives in Islamic art while advocating for a decolonising model for global art history practices.

 ### *Live Perso-Arabic Calligraphy*